Ask Experts Questions for FREE Help!

 Randy

-Old Sep 8, 2005, 01:31 PM #5
+Sep 8, 2005, 02:31 PM

 You may have a 200 amp service, but how many circuits are in the panel?
 42 circuit is the maximum size 200 amp panel available.
 Simply going to a 400 amp service is not the answer,why have all that horsepower with no need for that kind of amperage.
 Need to know how many circuits total in your panel to advice further on this.

 Yes a flat roof with little attic space is a problem.
-There are other ways of snaking in wiring thou. but it is not necessary to add several circuits for a few outlets, How many outlets need to be rewired?
+There are other ways of snaking in wiring thou.
+But it is not necessary to add several circuits for a few outlets, How many outlets need to be rewired?
 Probably most can be fed with one or two circuits.
-And no reason you cannot refeed the outlets and leave the lights on the K&T wiring. you should be able to squeeze a couple of circuits out of your new panel.
+And no reason you cannot refeed the outlets and leave the lights on the K&T wiring.
+You should be able to squeeze a couple of circuits out of your new panel.

 To get new wiring to outlets on an upper floor, you may need to be creative to avoid ripping out the sheetrock.
 You can remove the wood baseboard to install the horizontal runs outlet to outlet.
 Find a location that a minor amount of drywall can be removed, or even in a closet that is stacked above another on the lower floor to get the wiring down to the basement.